pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 Several important observations emerged from the full-validation experiments:

 - Bilinear Fusion achieved the highest overall representation-based accuracy.
-- Interaction Fusion also surpassed the zero-shot cosine similarity baseline.
+- Interaction Fusion also surpassed the parameter-free cosine similarity baseline.
 - Cosine Similarity remained remarkably stable between development and full-validation experiments, demonstrating that the 100-video development subset provided a representative estimate of full-validation performance.
 - Gated Fusion improved substantially with additional training data but did not exceed the cosine similarity baseline.
 - The standard Fusion MLP produced the weakest learned classifier performance, indicating that simple multimodal concatenation is less effective than explicit cross-modal interaction modeling.